BuilderIO/mitosis/developer/README.md

 PS: don't worry about failing imports in the raw test TSX files.
 These are not an issue, since the files are standalone and don't actually belong to a cohesive project.

-## Running the full test suite
+## Running the CI locally, including E2E tests

-Before submitting a change, run roughly the same process as in CI, locally:
+Before submitting a change, run roughly the same process as in CI, including Playwright E2E tests.

 ```bash
 yarn
 yarn ci
 ```

+Playwright is in `devDependencies` only at the top level `package.json`, to ensure only a single copy is installed for the whole project.
+See the `README.md` for each E2E test harness for commands to run just one.